Backlinks are the most valuable asset not only for SEO purposes, but for our online presence in general.

 However, in situations where there should be a link, we can use similar principles to a link reclamation process to get the backlink.

 The most obvious example here is when there’s any mention of your brand name, but you didn’t get any link.
 In this case, you can reach out to the site’s owner and ask for a backlink.

 It’s important to understand that link reclamation is not a one-off thing.
 You will always lose links for one reason or another time and time again.
 It’s important to check for disappeared links regularly and attempt possible link reclamation as soon as you can.
 It’s better to work with a professional SEO expert if you want to make the most out of this activity.

-In most cases, reclaiming lost links is easier—and more cost effective—than building a brand new link.
+In most cases, reclaiming lost links is easier—and more cost-effective—than building a brand new link.
 So, you might want to allocate some of your time and link-building resources for link reclamation process.

 I'm a growth marketing consultant who helps B2B, SaaS, IT, technology and software companies generate more leads, sales and grow revenue online.
 I offer expert advice on marketing your company the right way through performance-based SEO, digital marketing, social media, search engine marketing and many other online practices.
 Connect with me on LinkedIn and schedule a free marketing strategy session!